Craigmindset/alx-low_level_programming/README.md

-This a git repository for low level c programming.
+This a git repository for low level c programming **ALX SCHOOL***
+.
 PLease read folder instructions for added information.